 We hope you never need to deal with a dental emergency, but if you do, the last thing you should need to worry about is the price.
 Here are some ways you can afford emergency dental care without breaking the bank.

 Did we mention we can save you up to 50% on common dental treatments — even emergency visits?
 So you can breathe easy knowing that you won’t be blowing your bank account just because of a little accident.
+With Flossy you can be confident that you’re getting the best prices on your procedures.

 Despite those low prices, you’re still getting high-quality care.
 Our dentists are vetted against a set of rigorous criteria to ensure that you’re getting top-quality care from start to finish.
 Plus, there’s no waiting period, so you can sign up today and start getting care right away.